Randy Kaplan: Work

 “LOQUAT ROOFTOP (2008), Randy’s second kids’ CD, contains its share of classics, such as Charlie Brown, Move It On Over, and Tomorrow (from Annie) and original songs like "No Nothing" (the tale of the depraved cat “Nothing” and the hungry monkey “Kqxhc” – you'll have to hear the song to see how his name's pronounced!), the eponymous "Loquat Rooftop", and "The Ladybug Without Spots" (after an ill-advised watermelon seed gluing spree a ladybug devoid of polka dots learns to accept her spotless self).
 “Loquat Rooftop (is a) mixture of blues and folk-rock, laced with good humor and heart” (ZOOGLOBBLE.com) and was voted one of the Top Ten Children's CDs of 2008 by NPR (NATIONAL PUBLIC RADIO) and COOL MOM PICKS.
 “No Nothing” and “The Ladybug Without Spots” are among the most requested songs on SIRIUS-XM Radio's Kids Place Live.

-“FIVE CENT PIECE (2006) combines a gloriously wacky collection of oldies (and originals)” (NEW YORK MAGAZINE).
-It features all-time classics like "Over the Rainbow", "Kids" (from Bye Bye Birdie), and "You Can't Always Get What You Want" (a good first mantra for children) as well as original songs like "Shampoo Me" (the account of the friendly but demanding shark in the bathtub), "Mosquito Song", and "Roaches" (they're tryin' on your underwear, checkin' out your grocery list, readin' your copy of Metamorphosis).
+“FIVE CENT PIECE (2006) combines a collection of oldies (and originals)” (NEW YORK MAGAZINE), featuring classics like "Over the Rainbow", "Kids" (from Bye Bye Birdie), and "You Can't Always Get What You Want" (a good first mantra for children) as well as original songs like "Shampoo Me" (the account of the friendly but demanding shark in the bathtub), "Mosquito Song", and "Roaches" (they're tryin' on your underwear, checkin' out your grocery list, readin' your copy of Metamorphosis).

 Randy's Not-REALLY-For-Kids CDs: